 What Ba Na Hills Actually Is

 The main components are: the cable car system, the Golden Bridge, the French Village, the Linh Ung Pagoda at the summit, the gardens, and Fantasy Park, an indoor theme park with rides for children and adults.
-There are also restaurants, a wax museum, a 9-hole golf course, and several garden sections.
+There are also restaurants, a wax museum, a wine cellar, and several landscaped garden sections.

 The Golden Bridge gets the most photos, but most visitors say Fantasy Park is what their children remember most.